Bhanditz/eol-sensu-wrapper-cookbook/README.md

 `check-disk.rb` plugin monitors percentage of disk space left on each partition of the servers.

 You can find included plugins in [files/default/plugins][1].
-Comment on top of of every plugin file explains it's purpose
+A comment on top of of every plugin file explains it's purpose

 Build-in "plugin"
 -----------------

 Keepalive is an internal Sensu service which gets signals from sensu clients from all the machines.
 If server is down or sensu-slient stopped working -- server generates alert message and sends it the alerts to all keepalive handlers.
 These handlers are setup differently from checks, and are described further below.

 Included handlers
 -----------------

 Sensu handlers allow send alerts from Sensu checks and metrics to various communication channels -- Twitter, Email, Hipchat, Gitter etc. For example `ponymailer.rb` handler sends alerts by email to subscribed administrators.

-You can find included handlers in [files/default/handlers][1].
-Comment on top of of every handler file explains it's purpose
+You can find included handlers in [files/default/handlers][2].
+A comment on top of of every handler file explains it's purpose

 Usage
 -----